 Fascinating guided tours are available of the Old Beechworth Gaol.
-Midweek tours commence at 11:00am and weekend tours commence at 11:00am and 1:00pm.
-Tour duration is approximately one hour.
-Tickets can be purchased at the Café at the Old Beechworth Gaol.
+Tickets can be purchased at the Café at the Old Beechworth Gaol or online.
 The Old Gaol Café is open from 9:00am to 2:00pm everyday.

 The historic Courthouse is home to some of the most dramatic events of gold era Australia, including the trial which sealed Ned Kelly's fate.